Sebastian Tounekti

 Sebastian Tounekti (born 13 July 2002) is a professional footballer who plays as a winger for Scottish Premiership club Celtic.
 Born in Norway, he plays for the Tunisia national team.

 Club career

-Norway
+Tromsdalen

 Tounekti was born in Tromsø.
 He made his senior debut for Tromsdalen on 30 September 2018 against Ullensaker/Kisa; Tromsdalen won 3–0.

+Bodø/Glimt

 He made his senior debut for Bodø/Glimt on 16 June 2020 against Viking; Bodø/Glimt won 4–2.
 He scored his first and only goal in October 2020 against Molde.
 Tounekti and George Lewis were both players at Tromsdalen who were discovered by clubs other than Tromsdalen's larger neighbour Tromsø IL, the failure to pick them up being lamented by Tromsø fans.
+Tounekti was part of the Bodø/Glimt squad that won the Eliteserien title in 2020.
+He also appeared as a substitute in both legs of the UEFA Champions League qualifying round against Legia Warsaw.

+Groningen

+In the end of the transfer window, the 19-year-old joined Dutch Eredivisie club FC Groningen on loan from Bodø/Glimt for the remainder of the 2021–22 season.

+Haugesund

+On 30 August 2022, Tounekti signed a four-year contract with the Eliteserien club.
+He had his breakthrough during the 2024 season.

 Hammarby

 Tounekti moved to Sweden on 9 February 2025, joining Allsvenskan side Hammarby Fotboll on a five-year contract.

 Celtic

 Tounetki joined Scottish Premiership side Celtic on 1 September 2025 on a five-year contract.
 He made his debut against Kilmarnock at Rugby Park on 14 September 2025.
+He scored his first goal on the 21 September 2025 in a Scottish League Cup Quarter final 4-0 win against Partick Thistle at Firhill Stadium.